Choose lessons, set due dates, and configure access restrictions

 This post is part of the uTheory teacher documentation series.

-To get here go to uTheory → Teach → Sections
+To get here go to uTheory → Teach → Classes

-To access the settings for any of your sections, click the “…” button:
+To access the settings for any of your classes, click the “…” button:

 Setting Lesson Visibility & Due Dates